figma-plus/docs/developerGuide/devServer.md

 - **Javascript Files**: Add the paths to your `.js` files on your server.
 Note that the files are loaded in the displayed order, make sure to enter the paths in the order the files should load in.
 - **CSS Files**: Add the paths to your `.css` files if there are any.

-When you are done, click **Connect** and refresh your page to run your plugin.
+When you are done, click **Connect** to start running your plugin.
+As long as you are connected, you plugin scripts will run on every time your page loads.